Practicalities for the USI community

 In order to address issues related to the use of generative AI tools and to support decision making, USI’ Rectorate has established a trans-faculty working group.
 The goal of the group is to:

-- Propose guidelines on how generative AI can be used creatively
+• Propose and update recommendations on how generative AI can be used creatively

 Currently the group is composed of members of the Faculties and the administration and is coordinated by the eLearning lab.
 To cover the whole USI community, the participation of students is also envisaged.